bangbangbang12315/MSP/README.md

 # MSP
-Source code of Our Paper:
+Source code of Our NAACL 2022 Paper:

 Less is More: Learning to Refine Dialogue History for Personalized Dialogue Generation.